aleclarson/ee-ts/README.md

 #### `on(map: { [key: string]: Function | Falsy }): this`

 Add every listener value to its associated event key.
+Falsy values are skipped.

 Your listeners can return `false` to stop listening.